pncfoundation/pncf_message_board/Developers.md

 Start the Server in your terminal

-    nodemon server.js
+    npm run start

+This will initialize Nodemon to handle the server.
 Nodemon is a package that will automatically check for errors and pause the server until you fix them.
 Once you save the file, it will attempt to restart.
 This makes it much easier to find problems and restart the server rather than using the terminal each time.